Extradition: International tensions

 Even though the United States has an extradition treaty with Japan, most extraditions are not successful due to Japan's domestic laws.
 For the United States to be successful, they must present their case for extradition to the Japanese authorities.
 However, certain evidence is barred from being in these proceedings such as the use of confessions, searches or electronic surveillance.
 In most cases involving international drug trafficking, this kind of evidence constitutes the bulk of evidence gathered in the investigation on a suspect for a drug-related charge.
 Therefore, this usually hinders the United States from moving forward with the extradition of a suspect.

 There is at present controversy in the United Kingdom about the Extradition Act 2003, which dispenses with the need for a prima facie case for extradition.
 This came to a head over the extradition of the Natwest Three from the UK to the U.S., for their alleged fraudulent conduct related to Enron.
 Several British political leaders were heavily critical of the British government's handling of the issue.

 In 2013, the United States submitted extradition requests to many nations for former National Security Agency employee Edward Snowden.
 It criticized Hong Kong for allowing him to leave despite an extradition request.

 Extradition case of Huawei CFO Meng Wanzhou

-It is a part of the China-US trade war, which is political in nature.
+It is a part of the China–United States trade war, which is political in nature.